 The 6.39-inch FHD+ AMOLED panel of the Redmi K20 Pro is not going to win any awards in terms of accuracy, brightness, or color accuracy.
 However, for a phone that is priced under Rs 30,000, this is easily among the best displays in that segment.

 It gets plenty bright that content is readable even in direct sunlight, it has great viewing angles, there’s no strange color shift, the color accuracy is not horribly wrong, and there are no weird ghosting issues.
-On the top of my head, I am not sure if there is any other smartphone under Rs 30,000 that has a display as good as the K20 Pro.
+I can’t recall any other smartphone under Rs 30,000 that has a display as good as the K20 Pro.
 Even the AMOLED panel of the OnePlus 7 is not as good as the one on the Redmi here.

 Performance and Battery Life

 The Redmi K20 Pro comes with a Snapdragon 855 chip, 6/8GB RAM, and 128GB UFS 2.1 of storage.
-Xiaomi’s marketing surrounding the Redmi K20 Pro is all about its speed so its no surprise that the phone offers excellent performance.
+Xiaomi’s marketing surrounding the Redmi K20 Pro is all about its speed, so it is no surprise that the phone offers excellent performance.

-On moderate use, the Redmi K20 Pro will easily last through 1.5 days of use.
+On moderate use, the Redmi K20 Pro will easily last for 1.5 days.
 And with 27W fast charging support, the phone is super quick to charge as well.

 You get an 18W charger in the box which is not as fast as the 27W SuperSonic charger.
 However, for regular use, the bundled charger will do just fine and top the 4,000mAh battery in just over 2 hours.